Did you know that one of the best ways to make your life easier when it comes to making dinner is to buy a rotisserie chicken?

 But if you have a rotisserie chicken, all you need is some barbecue sauce and your favorite rolls and you’re ready to make a pretty tasty sandwich!

-I basically remove the meat from the chicken, shred it in a bowl, and pile it high on a soft roll, topped off with my favorite barbecue sauce.
+I basically remove the meat from the chicken, shred it in a bowl, and pile it high on a soft roll, topped off with a classic barbecue sauce.

 It couldn’t be any easier, quicker or more delicious!